Using a PPP loan calculator excel can help you understand your business expenses, even though the Paycheck Protection Program has already ended.

-- There you can change the Period for Payroll Costs by clicking on the drop-down menu and selecting from one of the five selections listed.
+There you can change the Period for Payroll Costs by clicking on the drop-down menu and selecting from one of the five selections listed.

-- Notice the IMPORTANT BOX located at the top right of the document.
-Once you make entries in Section 2 in the YELLOW CELLS, the document automatically makes the necessary calculations.
+Notice the “important box” located at the top right of the document.
+Once you make entries in Section 2 in the yellow cells, the document automatically makes the necessary calculations.

-Should you already have an EIDL loan, there are YELLOW CELLS at the extreme top right to enter the amount of an outstanding EIDL and the advance you received.
+Should you already have an EIDL loan, there are yellow cells at the extreme top right to enter the amount of an outstanding EIDL and the advance you received.

 - Use the Simple Calculator when you’ve already calculated your total costs to include wages, benefits, and paid state and local taxes you paid as an employer.

 Gather payroll information

 If you use payroll accounting software, you can run a composite report for the period you chose to figure payroll costs.

 As of right now, it’s not 100% clear what retirement benefits to include or what health benefits beyond premiums are eligible.
 This program is a work in progress and the government is issuing clarifications everyday.
 We recommend you check in with your borrower of choice as they might have their own requirements.